 Once the undercoating was finished the decorative trimming was applied.
 A simple fleur-de-lys was fitted to each of the six laminated curved sections of the large crown frame and domed brass upholstery nails were aligned along all the edges.
 A small jig was made to drill location holes for the upholstery nails to ensure they were all an even distance from each other.

-After yet another undercoat application and light sanding the upholstery nails were fitted.
-It is better to leave the nails till last so that you can still sand the surface easily without any obstructions.
-After the upholstery nails were fitted the whole frame was sprayed with metallic gold paint.
+After yet another undercoat application and light sanding of the timber framework the upholstery nails were fitted.
+It was better to leave the nails till last so that they didn’t obstruct the sanding process.
+After the upholstery nails were fitted the whole large crown frame was sprayed with metallic gold paint.